 Running was my means of getting there, and if I had never fallen in love with running, I never would have experienced these dumbfounding displays of nature at its finest.
 These moments of solitude, standing with this giant metropolis of stone, people, noise, and lights at my back, facing the ocean, washed over in the golden light of the sun setting, I would take a moment to be at one with myself.
 I would rejoice in my strong legs that carried me there, my lungs, my heart, my brain that was learning endurance which I would bring with me back to the city, to my job, to whatever life throws my way.
 I am stronger.
 We are all stronger than we know.

-I moved out of Jersey City four years ago, and into Manhattan, I’ve since run two marathons and dozens of halfs.
+I moved out of Jersey City four years ago and into Manhattan.
+I’ve since run two marathons and dozens of halves.
 Sadly, I haven’t managed to make it back to my special place in Liberty State Park.
-I keep thinking about it, every summer I think about how I need to get back out there, catch another one of those sunsets that felt like it was put there just for me.
+I keep thinking about it.
+Every summer I think about how I need to get back out there, catch another one of those sunsets that felt like it was put there just for me.

 However, whenever I travel, no matter where I go, I always take the time to plan at least one of my runs around the setting sun.
 It’s the best way to see what’s around you, small pathways, secluded beaches, trails in the woods, so many places we’d never find in a car or bus, or even bike sometimes.
 It doesn’t matter where you are.
 If you go looking for it, there’s beauty to be seen.
 The world is not a cold dead place.
 I’ll always be chasing sunsets.